icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

-## Openstack Stein install on Centos 7.6
+## Openstack Stein on Centos 7.6 with AllInOne Packstack.
-##  Virtual Machine as AllInOne Packstack.

-1. Oracle Virtualbox install of CentOS7.6 1810 minimal server install.
+1. [Oracle Virtualbox](https://www.virtualbox.org) install a  [CentOS7.6 1810 minimal server](https://cloud.centos.org/centos/7/images) QCOW2 image.
     This will be the core virtual server that the nested Openstack VM's will use.
      Set CPU's to >4.
      Set Memory Size: >8G.